* This is the Professional Version. *

 Other Drugs Used to Treat Rheumatoid Arthritis

 Methotrexate is a folate antagonist with immunosuppressive effects at high dose.
 It is anti-inflammatory at doses used in RA.
 It is very effective and has a relatively rapid onset (clinical benefit often within 3 to 4 wk).
 Methotrexate should be used with caution, if at all, in patients with hepatic dysfunction or renal failure.
 Alcohol should be avoided.
 Supplemental folate, 1 mg po once/day, reduces the likelihood of adverse effects.
 CBC, AST, ALT, and albumin and creatinine level should be determined about every 8 wk.
+When used early in the course of RA, efficacy may equal the biologic agents.
 Rarely, a liver biopsy is needed if liver function test findings are persistently twice the upper limit of normal or more and the patient needs to continue to use methotrexate.
 Severe relapses of arthritis can occur after withdrawal of methotrexate.
 Paradoxically, rheumatoid nodules may enlarge with methotrexate therapy.

 Hydroxychloroquine can also control symptoms of mild RA.
 Funduscopic examination should be done and visual fields should be assessed before and every 12 mo during treatment.
 The drug should be stopped if no improvement occurs after 9 mo.

 Sulfasalazine can alleviate symptoms and slow development of joint damage.
 It is usually given as enteric-coated tablets.
 Benefit should occur within 3 mo.
 Enteric coating or dose reduction may increase tolerability.
 Because neutropenia may occur early, CBCs should be obtained after 1 to 2 wk and then about every 12 wk during therapy.
 AST and ALT should be obtained at about 6-mo intervals and whenever the dose is increased.